Philippe Rondot

-Philippe Rondot (5 October 1936 – 31 December 2017) was a French general, formerly an important personality of the French intelligence.
+Philippe Rondot (/rɒnˈdoʊ/ ron-DOH, /fr/; 5 October 1936 – 31 December 2017) was a French general, formerly an important personality of the French intelligence.
 He worked for both the domestic intelligence DST and the foreign intelligence DGSE (traditionally rival services) and was an aide to several Defence Ministers.

 Early life

 Philippe Rondot was born in Nancy in 1936.
 He graduated from the École Spéciale Militaire de Saint-Cyr in 1965, and he earned a PhD in political sociology.

 Career

 Rondot joined the "special services" in 1965 as an officer of the "action" branch of the SDECE (ancestor of the present DGSE).
 In the late 1970s, he joined the DST.
 In 1994, he was active in the capture of terrorist Ilich Ramírez Sánchez (aka "Carlos the Jackal") in Sudan.
 He also took part in hostage liberations in Libya and Iraq.

 From 1997, he was in charge of coordinating intelligence at the Defence Ministry, until he retired on 31 December 2005.
 His title was "conseiller pour le renseignement et les opérations spéciales" ("advisor for intelligence and special operations") of the Defence minister, first Alain Richard and later Michèle Alliot-Marie.

 Rondot became a Grand Officer of the Legion of Honour in 2006.